-The FY 2012 request includes \$48,500 based on the proposed statutory authority) for reimbursing the U.S. Government Printing Office for publication of required legal notices in the Federal Register.
+The budget request includes \$48,500 for reimbursing the U.S. Government Printing Office for publication of required legal notices in the Federal Register.
 Routine printing and copying charges for Budget Requests, the Board's Annual Report to Congress, Performance Accountability Report (PAR), and technical reports, are also included in this account.

-Consulting Services (Object Class 25.1)
+Advisory and Assistance Services (Object Class 25.1)

 The Board maintains a highly skilled staff, but it is not economically feasible to maintain multiple permanent staff in very specialized technical disciplines.
 Therefore, it is necessary to have the funds available to immediately contract for this expertise when needed.
+Advisory and assistance services obligations include training costs for the Board's engineers and scientists as well as contracting costs for outside experts.
 For example, extensive use of technical consultants has been necessary to review the complex design and construction of the Waste Treatment and Immobilization Plant at Hanford.
 This includes the review of seismic analysis, structural loading, and construction plans to ensure the safety of this more than \$12 billion project.
 The Board obtains specialized contractor expertise in a variety of technical disciplines to augment its internal review capability and avoid any unnecessary impact on DOE's construction schedule.

-The Board plans to continue contracting for technical expert services in highly specialized disciplines such as geotechnical investigations and seismic/structural engineering.
+The Board plans to continue contracting for technical expert services in highly specialized disciplines such as geotechnical investigation and seismic/structural engineering.
 Should an unexpected imminent or severe threat to public health and safety be identified, this expertise may be required for short durations.
 Each technical expert that the Board employs will continue to be carefully screened for possible conflict of interest.

-A list of current major technical support contracts with a brief description of each contractor's area of expertise, and a chart that reflects funding levels for this support are included on pages 97 through 101.
-The FY 2012 request includes \$850,000 in this account for technical support contracts to assist the Board in its health and safety reviews based on its current statutory authority, \$161,583 less than the 2010 actual obligations.
+A list of major technical support contracts with a brief description of each contractor's area of expertise, and a chart that reflects funding levels for this support are included on pages 97 through 100.
+The FY 2013 Budget Request includes \$900,000 for both training of Board engineers and scientists and for advisory and assistance support contracts to assist the Board in its health and safety reviews.